mrkipling/orbital-comics-releases/README.md

 It has some requirements, most notably BeautifulSoup (pip install beautifulsoup4).
 I decided to not bundle everything as I wanted to keep this as simple as possible (just a script).

 **This is a work in progress.** I plan on making it better and adding some proper usage instructions.
 In the mean time just take a look at the script, it should be fairly self-explanatory.

+## Please note...

+I am not affiliated with Orbital Comics in any way.
+It is just a fun, not-for-profit project that I wrote for myself and thought that other people might find useful.